 Press / Business contact:

-Idol Manager is a business sim / dark comedy set in the Japanese idol industry
+Idol Manager is a business sim about conquering the entertainment industry using any means you deem necessary.

 Coming 2018 for PC, Mac and Linux